The Little Vampire (film)

-The Little Vampire is a 2000 comedy horror film loosely based on the children's book series of the same name by German writer Angela Sommer-Bodenburg, about a boy who tries to save a young vampire and his family from a ruthless vampire hunter.
+The Little Vampire is a 2000 dark fantasy film loosely based on the children's book series of the same name by German writer Angela Sommer-Bodenburg, about Tony Thompson, a boy who tries to save young vampire Rudolph Sackville-Bagg and his family from ruthless vampire hunter Rookery.
 It was directed by Uli Edel and written by Karey Kirkpatrick and Larry Wilson.
-The film stars Jonathan Lipnicki, Rollo Weeks, Richard E. Grant, Jim Carter, and Alice Krige.
+The film stars Jonathan Lipnicki, Rollo Weeks, Richard E. Grant, Jim Carter and Alice Krige.

 The film was first released in Germany on September 28, 2000, by Warner Bros. under their Family Entertainment label and in the US on October 27 by New Line Cinema.

 Plot

-Nine-year-old Tony Thompson moves with his family from California to Scotland, where they take up residence in a small castle while his father is employed building a golf course on the estate of Lord McAshton.
-In his new home Tony starts experiencing nightmares about vampires and a mysterious comet.
-Things are not any better for him at school, as he gets picked on by Lord McAshton's grandsons, Flint and Nigel.
+Nine-year-old Tony Thompson moves with his family from California to Scotland, where they take up residence in a small castle while his father Bob is employed building a golf course on the estate of Lord McAshton.
+In his new home, Tony starts experiencing nightmares about vampires and a mysterious comet.
+Things are not any better for him at school, as he gets picked on by Lord McAshton's grandsons Flint and Nigel.

-One night, while dressed up as a vampire, Tony is mistaken for one by the young vampire Rudolph, who is on the run from Rookery, the evil vampire hunter.
+One night, while dressed up as a vampire, Tony is mistaken for one by the young vampire Rudolph Sackville-Bagg, who is on the run from Rookery, an evil vampire hunter.
 After realizing that Tony is not a vampire, Rudolph tries to attack him but ultimately fails due to being weakened by Rookery.
 After trying to leave through flying out the window, Rudolph falls from the sky due to his weakness.
-Tony helps Rudolph find a cow to feed from, and in return Rudolph takes Tony flying.
-The two boys quickly become friends, and Rudolph confides to Tony that his family only drink animal blood and wish to become human.
-Rudolph reveals that they are searching for a magical amulet that can be used to turn vampires into humans, but Rookery is also seeking to use the amulet against them.
+Tony helps Rudolph find a cow to feed from and in return, Rudolph takes Tony flying.
+The two boys quickly become friends and Rudolph confides to Tony that his family only drinks animal blood and wish to become human.
+Rudolph reveals that they are searching for a magical amulet that can be used to turn vampires into humans but Rookery is also seeking the amulet to send all vampires to Hell.
 When Rudolph takes Tony to the cemetery where his family lives, they are confronted by Rudolph's parents Frederick and Freda, Rudolph's romantic sister Anna and rebellious teen brother Gregory.
-Frederick doubts Tony's loyalty to his son, but when Tony helps repel an attack from Rookery, Frederick begrudgingly allows Tony to help them, but warns him not to betray him and the rest of the vampire clan to Rookery.
+Frederick doubts Tony's loyalty to Rudolph but when Tony helps repel an attack from Rookery, Frederick begrudgingly allows Tony to help them but warns him not to betray him and the rest of the vampire clan to Rookery.
 Tony and Rudolph then proceed to get revenge on Flint and Nigel.